Arch-Network/book/src/rpc/http-methods/get-current-state.md

 # `getCurrentState`

+> ️️⚠️ Note: This endpoint is not available for local validators.

 **Description:** Retrieves the current state: the validator's state (`Init`, `ConnectedToNetwork`, `ReadyToSync`, etc.) and the latest state transition, as type [Instant].

 **Method:** `POST`